 In general, shares are issued for cash.
 The company may call the share money either in one instalment or in two or more instalments.
 But company always collects this money through its bankers.

-Receipt of Share Money in One Instalment
+A. Receipt of Share Money in One Instalment

 The company may receive the share money in one instalment along with application.
 In this case the following journal entries are made in the books of the company